anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 https://codepen.io/anuraghazra/pen/qGmWmZ?default-tab=results

 As you can see, we have a box!
-Well, a box that acts like it’s made of Jello, anyway.
-That’s because in a single frame, one update per stick is not enough to make the dots rest at their length.
-We have to iterate the simulation as many times as we can — the more the iterations, more the rigid box will be.
+Well, a box that acts like it’s made of Jello, That’s because, in a single frame, one update per stick is not enough to make the dots rest at their length.
+We have to iterate the simulation as many times as we can — the more the iterations, the more the rigid box will be.

 Adding these lines to the existing code will make the box rigid: